nikola-m/freeCappuccino-dev/utilities/su2ToCappuccino/README.md

 Finally edit 'polyMesh/boundary' file to set desired boundary conditions for specific boundary regions, as well as files where initial conditions are set (files in 0/ folder).

-You can inspect the mesh, including every boundary region separately, opening the mesh files for vtk/mesh folder in Paraview.
+You can inspect the mesh, including every boundary region separately, opening the mesh files from vtk/mesh folder in Paraview.